5 of the World’s Largest Slot Machines | Giant & Super Slots

 Built using the Windows 95 operating system, you could be forgiven for thinking that MicroSpin was as small as its name suggests.
 In fact, at nine feet tall, it was the tallest slot machine in the world during the late 90s.
 Due to its complex core components, the MicroSpin was able to accommodate up to nine people at any one time.
 However, winners would have felt a little sore once they realised there were no cash prizes.

 Situated in Barney’s Casino in Nevada, the mechanical behemoth ‘Big Irish Luck’ is a real crowd-pleaser.
 Five gigantic reels are complete with shamrocks, bells, oranges and four-leaf clovers!

-Play slot games at Grosvenor Casinos; Star Lantern, Cleopatra and Isle O Plenty for mega jackpot pay-outs.
+Obviously, we love slots just like you do.
+Which is why we are offering the best slot games at Grosvenor Casinos.
+Play on the likes of Star Lantern, Cleopatra and Isle O Plenty for mega jackpot pay-outs.

 Not only do we cater for slot players but for table and card game ones as well.
 From Roulette to Blackjack, make sure to try our many variants available in both classic and Live Casino versions.

 Have you visited any of these slot monoliths?
 Have we missed any out?
 Let us know in the comment section, below.